Valerian H. Hall-Chen

-I am working towards a DPhil (PhD) under the supervision of Felix Parra (Oxford) and Jon Hillesheim (CCFE).
-My work is focused on understanding plasma turbulence in the Mega Ampere Spherical Tokamak, situated at the Culham Centre for Fusion Energy.
-I am developing a model for the interaction between microwaves and plasma turbulence to analyse data from the Doppler Backscattering (DBS) diagnostic.
+I am working towards a DPhil (PhD) under the supervision of Felix Parra (University of Oxford) and Jon Hillesheim (Culham Centre for Fusion Energy).
+My work is focused on measuring and understanding turbulence in fusion plasmas.
+I am developing a model for the interaction between microwaves and turbulent density fluctuations to analyse and interpret data from the Doppler Backscattering (DBS) diagnostic.
 DBS is especially important for future tokamaks as it is one of the few available diagnostics which are robust enough to withstand high neutron fluxes.
 For a layman-friendly introduction to nuclear fusion, consider listening to our Oxford podcast.

 University of Cambridge (2012 – 2015)

 B.A.
 (Hons) in Natural Sciences, Double First Class Honours

 - Part IA: Physics, Materials Science, Computer Science, Mathematics.

 - Part IB: Physics A, Physics B, Mathematics.

 - Part II: Experimental and Theoretical Physics.

 - H2: Physics (A), Chemistry (A), Mathematics (A), Knowledge & Inquiry (A)